 A sound and simple church

-Our church possess an uncomplicated style of Christianity where a fellowship of congregations is bound together by a common form of liturgical worship, a common Biblical faith as in the Creeds and the Articles of Religion, and a common rule under a godly Bishop.
+Our church possesses an uncomplicated style of Christianity where a fellowship of congregations is bound together by a common form of liturgical worship, a common Biblical faith as in the Creeds and the Articles of Religion, and a common rule under a godly Bishop.
 All this is set out in our prayer books (BCP, AAPB and APBA).
 Being Anglican means being both "catholic" and "reformed".
 We inherit the form and faith of the ancient apostolic church, and weld that with the Biblical fire of the Reformation.

 In the preface of the first Prayer Book of Edward VI, 1549, Cranmer laid down five principles for the received English apostolic church reformed.
 They were: